robertiftimie-aircury/terms-of-service/cookie-policy.md

 single time you visit our page.
 These cookies are typically removed or cleared when you log out to ensure that you can only access restricted features and areas when logged in.

-When you submit data to through a form such as those found on contact pages.
+When you submit data through a form such as those found on contact pages.

 ### Third party cookies